Gifts of Time, Talent, and Treasure

 When the charts are complete, discuss what you have found with classmates.
 What similarities do you see?
 What differences?
 How can you use what you’ve learned to make a difference in your community?

-Create a class blog documenting your random acts of kindness and share link via traditional (school newsletter) & social media.
+Create a group blog documenting your random acts of kindness and share link via traditional (school newsletter) & social media.